-The athlete must hold a U.S. (national) or WPA classification T51 - T54 at time of registration with an N, C, or R status.
-For the Boston Marathon, disability documentation may be used in lieu of classification at the B.A.A.'s discretion.
+The athlete must hold a national or WPA classification T51 - T54, T33 or T34 at time of registration with a New (N), Review (R), or Confirmed (C) status.
+Impairment documentation may be accepted for non-elite athletes in lieu of classification at the B.A.A.'s discretion.